-HLTH Amsterdam 2024 - Was it Worth Attending?
+HLTH Amsterdam 2024 - Was it Worth Attending the eHealth Event?

 HLTH, the largest health information and technology event in the USA, has now expanded to Europe, choosing Amsterdam for its strong transport links, English proficiency, and attractive amenities.
 Let's examine whether this European version lived up to its reputation.